John Fetterman

 Background

-Senator John Fetterman (Democrat, Pennsylvania) helped kill the Sanders-AOC AI Data Centre Moratorium Act in April 2026, calling it 'China First' in remarks that framed pausing AI infrastructure development as strategic surrender to Beijing.
-Fetterman joined fellow Democrat Senator Mark Warner, who called the bill 'idiocy', in ensuring the moratorium had no path through a Republican-controlled Congress — but the more significant development was that progressive Democrats themselves refused to back it, fracturing any united front on AI labour policy before it could form.
+Senator John Fetterman (Democrat, Pennsylvania) has helped kill the Sanders-AOC AI Data Centre Moratorium Act in April 2026, calling it 'China First' in remarks that framed pausing AI infrastructure development as strategic surrender to Beijing.
+Fetterman joined fellow Democrat Senator Mark Warner, who called the bill 'idiocy', in ensuring the moratorium had no PATH through a Republican-controlled Congress.
+The more significant development was that progressive Democrats themselves refused to back it, fracturing any united front on AI labour policy before it could form.

-Fetterman has represented Pennsylvania in the Senate since January 2023, having won a closely watched Senate race while recovering from a stroke suffered during the primary.
-He is known for an unconventional political style — hoodies in the Senate, candid social media presence — and has staked out positions that often diverge from progressive orthodoxy, including strong support for Israel's military operations and hawkish positions on immigration.
-His opposition to the moratorium fits the same pattern: national security and economic competitiveness framed as more urgent than near-term job displacement concerns.
+Fetterman has represented Pennsylvania in the Senate since January 2023, having won a closely watched Senate race while recovering from a stroke during the primary.
+He is known for an unconventional style — hoodies in the Senate, candid social media presence — and stakes out positions that often diverge from progressive orthodoxy, including strong support for Israeli operations and hawkish stances on immigration.
+On the Iran conflict, Fetterman has become the defining Democratic crossover vote: he was the first Democrat to vote against the Kaine-Paul War Powers Resolution on 26 March 2026 (47-53), crossed again on 15 April (47-52), and voted against the fifth WPR on 22 April, when he crossed to Republicans as Rand Paul crossed to Democrats — a symmetrical defection that nonetheless produced the tightest margin of the war, 51-46.
+Three consecutive WPR defections constitute a settled pattern, consistent with his pro-Israel, hawkish national-security profile.